Pramothkulatunga/Pramothkulatunga/README.md

 - 👀 I’m interested in Software engineer
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me Contac via Email - Pramothkulatung@gmail.com
+- 📫 How to reach me Contact via Email - Pramothkulatung@gmail.com

 <!---
 Pramothkulatunga/Pramothkulatunga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.